 Medical Waste Management: A US Market Report

-Major players in the marketplace include BioSAFE Engineering LLC, Gamma Waste Systems, Hawaii Bio-Waste Systems, MCM Environmental Technologies, MedClean Technologies, Inc., San-I-Pak Pacific, Stericycle, Inc, Sterile Technologies, Tempico, The Mark-Costello and Environmental Waste International, among others.
+Major players profiled in the report include BioSAFE Engineering LLC, Bondtech Corporation, Gamma Waste Systems, Hawaii Bio-Waste Systems, MCM Environmental Technologies, MedServe, San-I-Pak Pacific, Sterile Technologies, Tempico, The Mark-Costello, Environmental Waste International, and Hydroclave Systems.

 The research report titled “Medical Waste Management: A US Market Report” announced by Global Industry Analysts Inc., provides a comprehensive review of the medical waste management market, current market trends, key growth drivers, recent product introductions, recent industry activity, and profiles of major/niche global as well as regional market participants.
-The report provides annual sales estimates and projections for the US Medical Waste Management market for the years 2009 through 2017.
+The report provides annual sales estimates and projections for the US Medical Waste Management market for the years 2007 through 2015.
 Key product/service segments analyzed include Management & Disposal Services, Collection Equipment, Liquid Medical Waste Management, and Treatment & Processing Supplies.
-The study also provides historic data for an insight into market evolution over the period 2003 through 2008.
+Also, a seven-year (2000-2006) historic analysis is provided for additional perspective.

 About Global Industry Analysts, Inc.

 Global Industry Analysts, Inc., (GIA) is a reputed publisher of off-the-shelf market research.
 Founded in 1987, the company is globally recognized as one of the world’s largest market research publishers.
 The company employs over 800 people worldwide and publishes more than 1200 full-scale research reports each year.
 Additionally, the company also offers thousands of smaller research products including company reports, market trend reports, and industry reports encompassing all major industries worldwide.